facebookresearch/xformers/HOWTO.md

 If you already have a per-coefficient pattern in mind and this is not a perfect match with a block pattern, this is probably fine, BlockSparse is fast enough so that dropping some of the computations after the fact with a fine-grained mask is still probably better than dense computations.

 We provide a small helper (this is just maxpooling) to convert in between a per coefficient binary mask and the layout that you will need to build a block sparse attention.
+Please note that for now _blocksparse attention requires the sequence length to be a power of two_.

 Let's look at an example:

 ```python